 - Kit Ballenger ’02 (Update)

-The University of Virginia School of Law has selected third-year student Megan Lisa Watkins as the 15th Powell Fellow in Legal Services, an honor that will fund her efforts to help youths avoid the school-to-prison pipeline.
+The University of Virginia School of Law has selected third-year student Maya Iyyani as the 16th Powell Fellow in Legal Services, an honor that will help her represent indigent tenants with mental health challenges in California’s Bay Area.